NIERT: Accurate Numerical Interpolation through Unifying Scattered Data Representations using Transformer Encoder: Method

 We concatenate the embeddings of position and value of a data point as the point's embedding, denoted as $h_i^0$, i.e.,

-{\bf Transformer layer with partial self-attention mechanism:} NIERT feeds the embeddings of the points into a stack of $L$ Transformer layers, producing encodings of these points as results.
-Each Transformer layer contains two subsequent sub-layers, namely, a multi-head self-attention module, and a point-wise fully-connected network.
+{\bf Partial self-attention mechanism.} NIERT feeds the embeddings of the points into a stack of $L$ Transformer layers, producing encodings of these points as result.
+Through the $l$-th layer, the encoding of the $i$-th point $h^l_i$ are transformed to $h^{l+1}_i$.
+Each Transformer layer contains two subsequent sub-layers, namely, a multi-head partial self-attention module, and a point-wise fully-connected network.
 These sub-layers are interlaced with residual connections and layer normalization between them.

-To avoid the unexpected interference of target points on observed points and target points themselves, NIERT replaces the original self-attention in Transformer layer with a {\it partial self-attention}, which calculates the feature of point $i$ at the $l+1$-st layer as follows:
+To avoid the unexpected interference of target points on observed points and target points themselves, NIERT replaces the original self-attention in the Transformer layer with {\it partial self-attention} mechanism.
+As in vanilla self-attention \cite{vaswani2017attention}, the point embedding $h^l_i$ is firstly transformed to the query vector $q_i^l$, key vector $k_i^l$ and value vector $v_i^l$ by linear projection matrices $W_Q^l,~W_K^l,~W_V^l$, respectively.
+Then, the unnormalized attention score $e^l_{ij}$ can be computed by scaled dot production of the query $q_i^l$ and key $k_j^l$:

-Here, $v_{i}^{l}$ and $\alpha^l_{ij}$ represent the value vector and ordinary attention weights at the $l$-th layer as calculated in Transformer \citep{vaswani2017attention}.
-We use an additional term $w_{ij}$ to represent which entries of attention weights are neglected in the partial self-attention mechanism, i.e.,
+where $d_k$ is the dimension of the query and key vectors.
+Unlike the vanilla self-attention layer, we mask out entries of attention weights between target points and all points by replacing these entries with $-\infty$:

+Then the attention score can be obtained by softmax normalization: In this way, a masked entry $\alpha^l_{ij}$ is equal to $0$ when the $j$-th point is a target point, which is also illustrated in Fig.~\ref{fig:pipeline}.
+Then the layer output $h^{l+1}_{i}$ can be computed as follows:

-For each observed point $(x_j, y_j) \in O$, we set $w_{ij} =1$; thus, NIERT can model the correlation between observed points and target points, and the correlation among observed points as well.
+Through partial self-attention, for each observed point $(x_j, y_j) \in O$, we maintain $\alpha^l_{ij}$ not masked; thus, NIERT can model the correlation between observed points and target points and the correlation among observed points themselves (Fig. \ref{fig:pipeline}).
 Relatively, the correlation among observed points is easier to learn as these points have known values.
 In addition, this correlation can be transferred onto the target points, thus promoting learning representations of these data points.

-In contrast, by forcing the weight $w_{ij}$ to be 0 for a target point $i$ and any point $j$, we completely avoid the unexpected interference of target points on the other points.
-It is worth pointed out that although we
+In contrast, by forcing the weight $\alpha^l_{ij}$ to be 0 for each target point $j$, we completely avoid the unexpected interference of target points on the other points.
+This design will eventually lead to the more robust representation of the target points and more accurate values will be estimated.

-{\bf Estimating values for target points:} For each target point $i$, we estimate its value $\hat{y_{i}}$ through feeding its features at the final Transformer layer into a fully connected feed-forward network, i.e.,
+{\bf Estimating values for target points.} For each target point $i$, we estimate its value $\hat{y_{i}}$ through feeding its features at the final Transformer layer into a fully connected feed-forward network, i.e.,